xiaomiwujiecao/LuffyScript/README.md

 ![LuffyScript](./icon/luffy.jpg)

-LuffyScript is one dymatic language for handling mutiple shell or lanuage data exchange or method call
+LuffyScript is one dynamic language for handling multiple shell or language data exchange or method call.

 ## License